nrwl/nx/docs/blog/2024-07-29-explain-with-ai.md

 title: Introducing Explain with AI
 slug: 'explain-with-ai'
 authors: ['Philip Fulcher']
+cover_image: '/blog/images/2024-07-29/explain-with-ai-header.avif'
 tags: [nx, nx-cloud, ai, release]
 ---

 It's Friday, and you absolutely, positively have to deploy to production.
 But you can't get CI to pass your PR.
 What do you do?
 It's an inevitable part of your life as a developer, and you've built a collection of tools to deal with it: Google, MDN, Discord, ChatGPT.
-We've got one more tool for your toolbox: **"Explain with AI" for [Nx Cloud](https://nx.dev/nx-cloud)**.
+We've got one more tool for your toolbox: **"Explain with AI" for [Nx Cloud](/nx-cloud)**.

 ## Your ticket to fast error debugging